 One of our missions at Mastin Labs is to encourage photographers to shoot film.
 If you are new to shooting film or haven’t experimented much with film, you may not be super familiar with the concept of ‘pushing’ your film.
-Be sure to check out our free email course “The easiest ‘Learn to Shoot Film’ course in the world.”
+Watch the video below to learn how to push film, why you push it and tips for developing pushed film.

 Many photographers push color negative film because it adds mood and emotion to the image.
 When you push color negative film, contrast increases, grain increases, and some color shifts are introduced into the shadows.
 It’s important to know when you push film you will lose some shadow detail, which results in a high contrast look.